In Texas, one of the most prevalent insects is the bee. In Texas, we remove several different types of bees that range from:

 Honey Bees

-Honey bees usually make their hives in the innards of trees and buildings, but since these bees are usually domesticated, most of them are kept in hives.
+Honey bees usually make their hives in the innards of trees and buildings, but since these bees are typically domesticated, most of them are kept in hives.

 Bumblebees